alejandro-guzman/continuum-docker/README.md

     --publish 127.0.0.1:8083:8083 \
     continuum-production
 ```
+This requires MongoDB to be running and accessible to the Continuum container.

 ### Compose
 ```bash
 docker-compose pull && \
 docker-compose up --build
 ```
+Continuum should now be available at http://localhost:8080
+Default login: administrator/password
+Enjoy!

 ### Development
 Make sure `$CONTINUUM_HOME` points to the root of your cloned continuum repo.
 At the moment this still requires you to run the webpack dev server on your